vesoft-inc/nebula-community/hackathon/hackathon-2021/teams.md

    * Team leader
        * Jiankui Wang, head of Baidu Big Data Team
    * Requirements for teammates
-       * have the ability to develop mini apps and relevant development experience
+       * Have the ability to develop mini apps and relevant development experience

-* Deatils for the project
+* Deatails for the project
    * Project name
        * The Great Adventure on Graph Database inspired by an ancient Poetry